StanfordSpezi/Spezi/Sources/Spezi/Spezi.docc/Spezi.md

 ## Overview

-> Note: Refer to the <doc:Setup> instructions on how to integrate Spezi into your application!
+> Note: Refer to the <doc:Initial-Setup> instructions on how to integrate Spezi into your application!

 Spezi introduces a standards-based modular approach to building digital health applications.
 A ``Standard`` defines the key component that orchestrates the data flow in the application by meeting requirements defined by components.